wp-plugins/wpglobus/readme.txt

 * If this is a free theme/plugin, available on WordPress.org, written using the WordPress 4.x standards, we'll do our best to find a solution;
 * Unfortunately, we cannot help you with any commercial theme of plugin that demonstrates incompatibility with WPGlobus.
 However, if the theme/plugin's author wishes to contact us and work on the solution together - we'll be very happy to collaborate.

+= Do you plan to support WooCommerce, EDD, other e-Commerce plugins? =

+* Yes, we do.
+Currently working on WC.
+Other plugins will follow.

 = How do I contribute to WPGlobus? =

 We appreciate all contributions, ideas, critique, and help.